 ASMD is a rare genetic disease that presents a significant challenge for both patients and their families.
 With an incidence of approximately one case in 250,000 live births, according to data from the ASMD Spain Association, it is an ultra-rare disease of genetic origin, transmitted by autosomal recessive inheritance, with a variable affectation and an estimated prevalence of 2,000 patients in Europe, the USA and Japan.
 Specifically, and according to the latest data provided by Dr. Morales, in the count made in Spain, there were at most 40 patients in the whole territory, although in all probability, there are many undiagnosed cases.

-Dr. Montserrat Morales, Coordinator of the Adult Unit of Rare Diseases and Congenital Errors of Metabolism of the Hospital Universitario 12 de Octubre and specialist in this type of rare diseases, begins by defining this pathology by referring to the genetic nature of the disease, which is autosomal recessive.
-"Each person has two genes that determine this condition, one from each parent.
-Both can be carriers of an altered gene without developing the disease themselves.
-Only when one of their offspring inherits two defective genes, one from each parent, does the disease manifest itself," he clarifies.
+Dr. Montserrat Morales, Coordinator of the Adult Rare Diseases and Inborn Errors of Metabolism Unit at the 12 de Octubre University Hospital and a specialist in these types of rare diseases, begins by defining this condition by referring to its genetic nature, which is autosomal recessive.
+“Each person has two genes that determine this condition, one from each parent.
+Both parents can be carriers of a mutated gene without developing the disease themselves.
+Only when one of their offspring inherits two defective genes—one from each parent—does the disease manifest,” she explains.

 As a curious fact, years ago, this pathology was known as Niemann-Pick B but the definition was changed so as not to confuse it with other types of Nieman-Pick, which have nothing to do with the variable of this disease.